blinderchief/GenAI-Multi-Agent-Chatbot/README.md

 **User**: "What are the best frameworks for building AI agents?"

-**Aria**: "Before I answer, let me clarify a few things:
+**Suyash**: "Before I answer, let me clarify a few things:
 1. Are you looking for frameworks for autonomous AI agents or conversational agents?
 2. Do you prefer Python-based solutions or are you open to other languages?
 3. Is this for production use or experimentation?"

 **User**: "Python-based frameworks for autonomous agents in production."

-**Aria**: "Great!
+**Suyash**: "Great!
 For production-grade autonomous AI agents in Python, I'd recommend:

 1. **LangGraph** - Built on LangChain, excellent for complex agent workflows with state management...
 2. **CrewAI** - Specialized for multi-agent collaboration...